colinsauze/SCW-tutorial/_episodes/04-running-jobs.md

 > ## Acccounts and Reservations
 >
-> We can optionally specify an account and reservation ID to Slurm.
-The account ID tells the system which  project your job will be accounted against, if you are a member of multiple projects some > might have > different priorities and limitations.
-A reservation is where some compute nodes have been reserved for a particular project at a particular time.
-To ensure nodes are available for this course we may have obtained a reservation.
-Your instructor will tell you which acccount and reservation to use here.
-The account can be specified either through the --account option to salloc (and the sbatch command which we'll use soon) and the reservation through the --reservation option.
-Alternatively these can be specified in the SALLOC_ACCOUNT, SBATCH_ACCOUNT, SALLOC_RESERVATION and SBATCH_RESERVATION environment variables.
+> We can optionally specify an account and reservation ID to
+> Slurm.
+The account ID tells the system which  project your job will be
+> accounted against, if you are a member of multiple projects some might
+> have different priorities and limitations.
+>
+> A reservation is where some compute nodes have been reserved for a
+> particular project at a particular time.
+To ensure nodes are available
+> for this course we may have obtained a reservation.
+Your instructor
+> will tell you which acccount and reservation to use here.
+The account
+> can be specified either through the `--account` option to `salloc`
+> (and to the `sbatch` command which we'll use soon) and the reservation
+> through the `--reservation` option.
+Alternatively, these can be
+> specified in the `SALLOC_ACCOUNT`, `SBATCH_ACCOUNT`,
+> `SALLOC_RESERVATION` and `SBATCH_RESERVATION` environment variables.
 {: .callout}

 We have now allocated ourselves a host to run a program on.
-The `-n 1` tells slurm how many copies of the task we will be running.
+The `-n 1` tells Slurm how many copies of the task we will be running.
 The `--ntasks-per-node=1` tells Slurm that we will just be running one task for every node we are allocated.
 We could increase either of these numbers if we want to run multiple copies of a task and if we want to run more than one copy per node.

 The `--account` option tells Slurm which project to account your usage against, if you are only a member of one project then this will default to that project.
-If you're a member of multiple projects then it will default to the first one.
+If you're a member of multiple projects then you must specify this---if you do not, the job will fail to submit, and you will receive an error reminding you to set it.
 The accounting information is used to measure what resources a project has consumed and to prioritise its use, so its important to choose the right project.

 To ensure nodes are available for this training workshop a reservation may have been made to prevent anyone else using a few nodes.
-In order to make use of these you must use the `--reservation` option too, if you don't then you'll have to wait in the same queue as everyone else.
+In order to make use of these you must use the `--reservation` option too; if you don't then you'll have to wait in the same queue as everyone else.

 To actually run a command we now need to issue the `srun` command.
 This also takes a `-n` parameter to tell Slurm how many copies of the job to run and it takes the name of the program to run.
-To run a job interactively we need another argument `--pty`.
+To run a job interactively we need another argument: `--pty`.

 ~~~
 srun --pty /bin/bash